stonepros/stone/doc/dev/developer_guide/essentials.rst

 Mailing lists
 -------------

-Ceph Development Mailing List
+Stone Development Mailing List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``dev@ceph.io`` list is for discussion about the development of Ceph, its interoperability with other technology, and the operations of the project itself.
+The ``dev@ceph.io`` list is for discussion about the development of Stone, its interoperability with other technology, and the operations of the project itself.

-The email discussion list for Ceph development is open to all.
+The email discussion list for Stone development is open to all.
 Subscribe by sending a message to ``dev-request@ceph.io`` with the following line in the body of the message::

     subscribe ceph-devel

-Ceph Client Patch Review Mailing List
+Stone Client Patch Review Mailing List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``ceph-devel@vger.kernel.org`` list is for discussion and patch review for the Linux kernel Ceph client component.
+The ``ceph-devel@vger.kernel.org`` list is for discussion and patch review for the Linux kernel Stone client component.
 Note that this list used to be an all-encompassing list for developers.
 When searching the archives, remember that this list contains the generic devel-ceph archives before mid-2018.

-Subscribe to the list covering the Linux kernel Ceph client component by sending a message to ``majordomo@vger.kernel.org`` with the following line in the body of the message::
+Subscribe to the list covering the Linux kernel Stone client component by sending a message to ``majordomo@vger.kernel.org`` with the following line in the body of the message::

     subscribe ceph-devel

-Other Ceph Mailing Lists
+Other Stone Mailing Lists
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are also `other Ceph-related mailing lists`_.
+There are also `other Stone-related mailing lists`_.

-.. _`other Ceph-related mailing lists`: https://ceph.com/irc/
+.. _`other Stone-related mailing lists`: https://ceph.com/irc/

 .. _irc: